ytakefuji/openai/README.md

 Bing with Edge browser: https://bing.com/chat

-# Online teriminal command AI with ChatGPT
+# Teriminal command AI with ChatGPT

 trans.py with ChatGPT-3 is an example of translation from English to French and Japanese.
 The text message "Translate this into 1.
 French and 2.
 Japanese:\n\nWhat rooms do you have available?\n." is fed to openai to generate the response.